stdNullPtr/CSGO-External-Simple-Hax/README.md

 Special thanks to laxodev for the memory manager done the right way -> https://github.com/laxodev/RAII-WINAPI-Memory-Manager

 #### Current state
 Currently the only optimized part of the cheat is the Memory Manager.
-Heavy refactoring on everything else is needed since there are lots of bad practises and ... everything is inside "main.cpp"...
+Heavy refactoring on everything else is needed since there are lots of bad practises.

 #### Detection status
 Currently undetected by VAC but since I am releasing it publicly use at your own risk!